juliethrallstewart/node-api4-guided/notes.md

-- to run migrations to production on postgres, vs say sqlite3 which is development npx heroku run knex migrate:latest -a nameOnHerokuOfApp
+- to run migrations to production on postgres, vs say sqlite3 which is development npx heroku run knex migrate:latest -a nameOnHerokuOfApp --> (app-shouts in this case)